watertap-org/watertap-reflo/docs/technical_reference/unit_models/treatment_models/mec.rst

    "Capital cost of heat exchanger",":math:`CC_{HX} = \text{Capital Factor}_{HX} * Area_{HX}`"
    "Capital cost of heat exchanger endplate",":math:`CC_{\text{HX endplate}} = \text{Capital Factor}_{HX Endplate} * (Area_{HX}/\text{Capital Basis}_{\text{HX_Endplate}})^{Exp}`"

+The capital cost of the effect can be calculated on the basis of volume or crystal mass produced.
+Users can select the preferred costing method by passing ``cost_crystallizer_effect_by_volume`` or ``cost_crystallizer_effect_by_crystal_mass`` as input to the configuration variable ``effect_costing_method``.

-The following equations are used to calculate when costed on the basis of mass of crystal:
+The following equations are used to calculate the capital cost when costed on the basis of mass of crystal:

 .. math::
    CC_{effect} = \text{IEC %} * \text{FOB} * (\frac{\Sigma m_{solids}}{\text{Ref Capacity}})^{Exp_{ref}}